gitockham/ock-core-e2e/TechnicalDetails.md

-# Ark Core End-to-end Testing : technical details
+# OCKHAM Core End-to-end Testing : technical details

 ## Introduction

-Ark Core code is well-covered by unit tests, which is good to automatically identify bugs introduced by new code or refactoring.
+OCKHAM Core code is well-covered by unit tests, which is good to automatically identify bugs introduced by new code or refactoring.

 But unit tests are limited to "simple" test cases.
-If we want to test how the Ark Core network behaves in the real-world, we need integration / end-to-end testing.
+If we want to test how the OCKHAM Core network behaves in the real-world, we need integration / end-to-end testing.
 This can be manual (devnet) or/and automated.

 This project enables writing and running end-to-end tests by providing a simple framework.
 We will explain here how it all works.